crafkin/simple-tools-for-research/q-js/README.md

 ## Animations
-[This code](animation.js) enables you to cycle through several pictures on one Qualtrics screen, like a GIF, but with images you create.
+[This code](animation.js) enables you to cycle through several pictures on one Qualtrics screen, like a GIF.
 This can be useful for examples or survey instructions.
 Probably similar to creating and uploading the GIF from the images directly.

 ## Converting percentages to plain-English proportions for confirmation checks